The primitive equations with stochastic wind driven boundary conditions: Introduction

-Regularity properties of $Z$ allow us to regard \eqref{eq:primpath} as a deterministic, {\em nonautonomous}, semilinear evolution equation.
-Let us note that local existence results for smooth initial data for \eqref{eq:primpath} can be achieved by standard arguments, however, the latter is not the case for {\em global} existence and uniqueness results {\em without} smallness and smoothness assumptions on the data.

-Aiming for optimal conditions on the initial data lying in {\em critical spaces}, we make use of the extension of the theory of semilinear evolution equations in critical spaces due to Pr\"uss, Simonett and Wilke \cite{PruessSimonettWilke} to the nonautonomous situation discussed in \cite{HHS20}.
-The property that $-A_p$ admits a bounded $H^\infty$-calculus on $\lpso$ enables us to prove the existence of a {\em unique, global, strong} solution to \eqref{eq:primpath} for initial data belonging to critical spaces.
-These critical spaces, defined in Subsection~\ref{subsec:functionspaces} in detail, give optimal conditions for the initial data both for the stochastic and deterministic setting.
-We hereby use the theory of time weighted maximal regularity.
-More precisely, we prove the existence and uniqueness of a global, strong solution to \eqref{eq:primpath} for initial values lying in critical spaces, which for the deterministic part are given for $p,q\in (1,\infty)$ as subspaces of the Besov spaces
+where the initial value $Z_0$ contains the probabilistic part of the initial value $V_0$ and $v_0:=V_0-Z_0$ its deterministic part.
+This equation will be treated by the theory of semilinear evolution equations in critical spaces due to Pr\"uss, Simonett and Wilke \cite{PruessSimonettWilke, PruessWilke2016}.
+This will enables us to prove the existence of a {\em unique, local} solution to \eqref{eq:primpath}, whereby we use the theory of time weighted maximal $L^q_t$-regularity.